sonic-net/SONiC/doc/bfd/BFD HW Offload for BGP session HLD.md

 A new component bfdsyncd will do the synchronization between bfdd and BfdOrch through bfd dataplane message and redis appl_db, to support BFD hardware offload for BGP sessions.

-The bfdsyncd listens the socket for the BFD session creation/deletion message (from bfdd), and converts the message to BFD transaction, write the BFD transaction to redis appl_db to notify orchagent(bfdorch) to create/delete a HW offload BFD session.
+The bfdsyncd listens the socket for the BFD session creation/deletion message from bfdd, and converts the message to BFD transaction, write the BFD transaction to redis appl_db to notify orchagent(bfdorch) to create/delete a HW offload BFD session.

 The bfdsyncd monitors BFD session state change from redis state_db, sends the BFD state change back to bfdd using bfd dataplane message.
 The BFD session state will be sent to BGP eventually.
-If BFD state is down, BGP shutdown the connection with its neighbor.
-If BFD state becomes UP, BGP will try to connect to its neighbor.
+If BFD state becomes DOWN, BGP reset it's state to IDLE.

 ![Alt text](images/bfdsyncd.png)